groupdocs-conversion/GroupDocs.Conversion-Docs/nodejs-java/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-to-html-with-advanced-options.md

 hideChildren: False
 ---
 **[GroupDocs.Conversion](#)** provides [MarkupConvertOptions](#) to give you control over conversion result.
 The following options could be set:
-*   [setFixedLayout](#) - controls the html generation.
-If it's set to *true*, fixed layout will be used e.g. absolutely positioned html element.
+*   [setFixedLayout](#) controls the HTML generation.
+If it's set to *true*, fixed layout will be used e.g. absolutely positioned HTML element.
-*   [setZoom](#) - specifies the zoom level in percentage.
-Default is 100.
+*   [setZoom](#) specifies the zoom level in percentage.
+The default value is 100.
-*   [setUsePdf](#) - in some cases, for better rendering and elements positioning the source document should be converted to PDF first.
+*   [setUsePdf](#).
+Sometimes, for better rendering and elements positioning the source document should be converted to PDF first.
 If this property is set to *true*, the input firstly is converted to PDF and after that to desired format.

- Following code snippet shows how to convert to HTML with advanced options
+The following code snippet shows how to convert to HTML with advanced options:

 ```js
 const loadOptions = new groupdocs.conversion.WordProcessingLoadOptions()